-In addition to her work as an author, Andrea has had an illustrious career as a publisher and editor.
+In addition to her work as an author, Andrea has had an illustrious career as a children’s book publisher and editor.
 She has acquired and published a robust mix of titles by authors such as Christopher Paul Curtis, Allen Say, Marilyn Nelson, Sharon G. Flake, Lois Lowry, and Toni Morrison.
 During the course of her career, Andrea has launched many high-profile publishing and entertainment entities, including Hyperion Books for Children/Disney Publishing’s Jump at the Sun imprint, the first African-American children’s book imprint at a major publishing company; the hugely popular Cheetah Girls series, and the teen book Serving from the Hip by world-class tennis pros Venus and Serena Williams, an Oprah featured selection.

 Andrea Davis Pinkney is a graduate of Syracuse University’s Newhouse School of Public Communications and is a former member of the Newhouse School’s Board of Trustees.
 She frequently contributes to the New York Times, Huffington Post, Essence, Bustle, and the Creativity Project.
 She lives in New York City with her husband, award-winning illustrator Brian Pinkney, and their two children.

 RHYTHM RIDEA Road Trip Through the Motown Sound